 The Start of Me and You is a book that truly has it all including a smart heroine, an adorable male lead, a great story and even some allusions to Jane Austen thrown in.
 A delight.
 Highly recommended.

-Possible Pairings: Pride and Prejudice by Jane Austen, A Week of Mondays by Jessica Brody, Love and Other Perishable Items by Laura Buzo, A Little Wanting Song by Cath Crowley, Revenge of the Girl with the Great Personality by Elizabeth Eulberg, To All the Boys I’ve Loved Before by Jenny Han, The Last Time We Were Us by Leah Konen, The Museum of Heartbreak by Meg Leder, Since You’ve Been Gone by Morgan Matson, Saving Francesca by Melina Marchetta, I’ll Give You the Sun by Jandy Nelson, The Summer of Chasing Mermaids by Sarah Ockler, Even in Paradise by Chelsey Philpot, A Map of the Known World by Lisa Sandell, Hello, Goodbye and Everything in Between by Jennifer E. Smith, The Sun is Also a Star by Nicola Yoon
+Possible Pairings: Pride and Prejudice by Jane Austen, A Week of Mondays by Jessica Brody, What to Say Next by Julie Buxbaum, Love and Other Perishable Items by Laura Buzo, A Little Wanting Song by Cath Crowley, Revenge of the Girl with the Great Personality by Elizabeth Eulberg, To All the Boys I’ve Loved Before by Jenny Han, The Last Time We Were Us by Leah Konen, The Museum of Heartbreak by Meg Leder, Since You’ve Been Gone by Morgan Matson, Saving Francesca by Melina Marchetta, I’ll Give You the Sun by Jandy Nelson, The Summer of Chasing Mermaids by Sarah Ockler, Even in Paradise by Chelsey Philpot, A Map of the Known World by Lisa Sandell, Hello, Goodbye and Everything in Between by Jennifer E. Smith, The Sun is Also a Star by Nicola Yoon

 *An advance copy of this book was acquired for review consideration from the publisher*